 Many of the hobby shops in Gauteng have model boats, bits and pieces, so you will need to do a treasure hunt to find the parts you require.
 If you spend the time though you could be well rewarded.
 Some shops will order parts for you too.

-There are so many sites on the Internet and the same applies - time spent browsing will reward you with the knowledge needed.
+There are so many sites on the net and the same applies - time spent browsing will reward you with the knowledge needed.

-There are many theories and personal prefernces out there - you need to find what you like and what works best for you and your budget.
+There are many theories out there and preferences.
+You need to find what you like and what works best for you and your budget.

 The guys at the club and in the shops are very willing to give advice.
 One of the best ways to find good advice is to come along to one of the club meetings and chat to the guys - they have learned the hard way and this could save you a lot of time, money and frustration.

-Remember no boat is perfect, no one has it all correct and perfect all of the time, so find something you really enjoy and spend some time on the design and don't be in a rush.
+Remember no boat is perfect, no one has it all correct and perfect all of the time, so find something you really enjoy and spend some time on the design, don't be in a rush, chat to the other guys in the club.

 Ready to go into the water